jasoncodesincoffee/async-node-reboot/README.md

 The script will scan all devices in the specified org for any device tags of "*reboot*".
 It will then, asynchronously, send API calls for rebooting the list of collected devices.

 Alternatively, a path to a csv file can be provided at runtime to use a single column of serials (with a "serials" header) to reboot.

+A log file will be available in the same directory after the script completes.